MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 ## Templates

-At the core of Language Generation system is the concept of a template.
+At the core of the language generation system is the concept of a template.
 Each template has a name and one of the following:

 - list of one-of variation text values
 - structured content definition